Cooking Thai in Chiang Mai

 On a second visit to Chiang Mai I swallowed my reluctance to do the “tourist thing” and signed up for a 5-day class at the Chiang Mai Thai Cookery School.

-Reportedly the first of its kind, the school has been in business 11 years and offers classes at two facilities: The Wok restaurant, in the heart of the city, or the home of Elizabeth and Sompon, the school’s
+Reportedly the first of its kind, the school has been in business since 1993 and offers several classes.

-Knowing that we would be in Chiang Mai more than five days, I negotiated a 10 percent discount with the White House guesthouse proprietor and paid cash up front.
-Our total for six nights with hot water and a private
+Knowing that we would be in Chiang Mai more than five days, I negotiated a discount with the guesthouse proprietor and paid cash up front.
+Check the current prices on their site, which vary depending upon whether you stay 1 to 5 nights.

-I also paid up front for all five cooking classes, a total of 4200 baht (about $105).
+I also paid up front for all five cooking classes, which you can also check on the site.
 The price included a full-color cookbook, a guided market tour, and all the food I could cook and eat each day.
 Individual classes

-Our Thai instructors, Gahn and Roong, were so skilled that throughout the demonstrations they kept up a running commentary peppered by jokes and suggestions for substituting ingredients and avoiding mistakes in cooking
+Our Thai instructors, were so skilled that throughout the demonstrations they kept up a running commentary peppered by jokes and suggestions for substituting ingredients and avoiding mistakes in cooking

 Some of their suggestions: